A Most Immoral Lady: Music

 The film featured two theme songs entitled "Toujours" and "That's How Much I Need You" which were both composed by Herman Ruby & M. K. Jerome.
 Two additional songs were unpublished.
 "If You Haven't The Right One To Love" was featured in the Paris sequence at the end of the film.
 An additional comedy song entitled "If I Get 'Em Under The Moon" was heard at the start of the film.
 "Toujours" was sung by Leatrice Joy and Walter Pidgeon while he played piano in the party scene that takes places in New York.
-"That's How Much I Love" is sung at the start of the film by uncredited chorus girls.
+"That's How Much I Need You" is sung at the start of the film by uncredited chorus girls.
 "If I Get 'Em Under The Moon" is sung by Leatrice Joy during the Palm Beach resort gardens sequence that follows this.
 During the sequence towards the end of the film that takes place in Paris in the Muscovite Cafe Leatrice Joy sings another song entitled "If You Haven't The Right One To Love."